petra66orii/undercoverunicorn/content/posts/Building an E-Commerce Website - Day 1.md

 ---

-# Building an E-Commerce Website - Day 1

 ## My Coding Project Series

 This post is the first of many where I will be writing about building an e-commerce website from start to finish.
 I will write about how to start a project in VS Code (you can use whatever IDE you desire, I prefer VS Code), connect it to GitHub, install all the packages required, and more!